esphome/esphome-devices/src/docs/devices/Waveshare-ESP32S3-Matrix/index.md

 ## Device Specific Config

+> **NOTE**: While enabeling debug-logging works it recommended to disable it once everyhing works a expected if using interrupt updates.
+This because every update renders a lot of logging and have caused the online logging and even entire Home Assistant to become unresponsive until timeout and refresh.

 ```yaml
 esphome:
   name: "led8x8-qmi8658"
   friendly_name: "8x8 pixel matrix"
   comment: "ESP32-S3 with 8x8 LED Pixel matrix and QMI8658 accelerometer"
   platformio_options:
     board_build.flash_mode: dio
   libraries:
     - "Wire"
     - "SPI"